Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Features: Customisable themes, integrated calendar and contacts, powerful search capabilities.

-- Security: Spam filters, basic encryption, two-step verification.
+- Security: Spam filters, encryption in transit, two-step verification.

 - Pros: Large storage capacity, customisable interface.